-During the quarter, drive development commenced on three gold bearing veins within the HGZ delineated from previous underground development and diamond drilling carried out in 2014.
+During the quarter, drive development continued on gold bearing veins within the HGZ delineated from previous underground development and diamond drilling carried out in 2014.
 The veins are being developed at a narrow width.
 Additional drives will be commenced, increasing the number of headings being developed.